 Take a coastal drive and discover remote beaches and the expansive protected wetlands of Myall Lakes National Park.

-Explore the superb southern precinct of Myall Lakes National Park on this coastal road from Tea Gardens to Bulahdelah via Bombah Point.
+Explore the superb southern precinct of Myall Lakes National Park on this coastal road from Tea Gardens and Hawks Nest to Bulahdelah via Bombah Point.
 It’s a journey that’s been taken for over 4,000 years.

 Bennetts beach Hawks Nest